 If you’re considering not using a VPN and opting for qBittorrent’s built-in encryption, you should know this isn’t the most optimal solution.

 There are several reasons why this isn’t a good idea.
-The first, of course, is because your IP address will still be exposed.
-The second is that qBittorrent’s encryption uses RC4 encryption instead of the military-grade AES 256-bit encryption found on most VPNs.
+The first, of course, is because it will still expose your IP address.
+The second is that qBittorrent’s encryption uses RC4 instead of the military-grade AES 256-bit encryption found on most VPNs.

 This encryption can prevent your ISP from throttling your speed, but it won’t be as impenetrable as AES encryption.
 However, the biggest reason you shouldn’t use RC4 encryption is that it’ll dramatically decrease your download speed.